Athabaskan languages: Overview

 The Northern group is particularly problematic in its internal organization.
 Due to the failure of the usual criteria of shared innovation and systematic phonetic correspondences to provide well-defined subgroupings, the Athabaskan family – especially the Northern group – has been called a "cohesive complex" by Michael Krauss (1973, 1982).
 Therefore, the Stammbaumtheorie or family tree model of genetic classification may be inappropriate.
 The languages of the Southern branch are much more homogeneous and are the only clearly genealogical subgrouping.

 Debate continues as to whether the Pacific Coast languages form a valid genealogical grouping, or whether this group may instead have internal branches that are tied to different subgroups in Northern Athabaskan.
 The position of Kwalhioqua–Clatskanai is also debated, since it may fall in either the Pacific Coast group – if that exists – or into the Northern group.
 The records of Nicola are so poor – Krauss describes them as "too few and too wretched" (Krauss 2005) – that it is difficult to make any reliable conclusions about it.
 Nicola may be intermediate between Kwalhioqua–Tlatskanai and Chilcotin.

 Similarly to Nicola, there is very limited documentation on Tsetsaut.
 Consequently, it is difficult to place it in the family with much certainty.
 Athabaskanists have concluded that it is a Northern Athabaskan language consistent with its geographical occurrence, and that it might have some relation to its distant neighbor Tahltan.
-Tsetsaut, however, shares its primary hydronymic suffix ("river, stream") with Sekani, Beaver, and Tsuut'ina – PA *-ɢah – rather than with that of Tahltan, Tagish, Kaska, and North and South Tutchone – PA *-tuʼ (Kari 1996; Kari, Fall, & Pete 2003:39).
+Tsetsaut, however, shares its primary hydronymic suffix ("river, stream") with Sekani, Beaver, and Tsuutʼina – PA *-ɢah – rather than with that of Tahltan, Tagish, Kaska, and North and South Tutchone – PA *-tuʼ (Kari 1996; Kari, Fall, & Pete 2003:39).
 The ambiguity surrounding Tsetsaut is why it is placed in its own subgroup in the Rice–Goddard–Mithun classification.

 For detailed lists including languages, dialects, and subdialects, see the respective articles on the three major groups: Northern Athabaskan, Pacific Coast Athabaskan, Southern Athabaskan.
 For the remainder of this article, the conventional three-way geographic grouping will be followed except as noted.

 Northern Athabaskan

 The Northern Athabaskan languages are the largest group in the Athabaskan family, although this group varies internally about as much as do languages in the entire family.
 The urheimat of the Athabaskan family is most likely in the Tanana Valley of east-central Alaska.
 There are many homologies between Proto-Athabaskan vocabulary and patterns reflected in archaeological sites such as Upward Sun, Swan Point and Broken Mammoth (Kari 2010).
-The Northern Athabaskan group also contains the most linguistically conservative languages, particularly Koyukon, Ahtna, Dena'ina, and Dakelh/Carrier (Leer 2008).
+The Northern Athabaskan group also contains the most linguistically conservative languages, particularly Koyukon, Ahtna, Denaʼina, and Dakelh/Carrier (Leer 2008).